Moving to Saudi Arabia: Relocation Guide for Doctors

 • Riyad Bank

-• Saudi National Bank (SNB)
+• National Bank (SNB)

 2. Required documents: To open a bank account, you’ll typically need: